Ensure Join or Detach Before Thread Destruction in C++

 Aborted (core dumped)

 This is because, when the execution of the main function finished, the destructor of new_thread will be automatically called for garbage collection.
 In the description of the destructor std::thread::~thread, If *this has an associated thread (joinable() == true), std::terminate() is called.
 If the std::thread object has been called with join() or detach(), joinable() would become false, otherwise it is always true.
-Because new_thread had been not called with join() or detach() before its destructor was called, joinable() was true and std::terminate() was called and the C++ runtime was killed.
+Because new_thread had not been called with join() or detach() before its destructor was called, joinable() was true and std::terminate() was called and the C++ runtime was killed.

 Although it terminates the program brutally, such design has its rationale.
 Without the std::terminate() mechanism in the destructor std::thread::~thread, if the users wanted to do join(), but forgot to call join(), the new_thread will run in the background just like the detach() behaviors.
 This might cause undefined behaviors.